 Phone Calls in Basic & Moving After Graduation

-If AIT is his last school, you will be able to move with him to his permanent duty station at that time.
+If AIT is his last school, you can move with him to his permanent duty station at that time.
 The only exception to this is if he gets orders to Korea.
-While it is possible to be able to move to Korea with your soldier, many times it is an unaccompanied tour.
-Barring that, you should be able to move with him at that time.
+While it is possible to be able to move to Korea with your soldier, many times, it is an unaccompanied tour.
+Barring that, you should be able to move with him then.

 Cell Phones at Basic Training

 IF MY HUSBAND TAKES A CELL PHONE WITH HIM THAT IS IN SERVICE, CAN HE CALL FROM THAT?
 ALSO, HOW SOON AFTER BASIC DO YOU KNOW WHERE YOU CAN LOCATE TO?

 CAN THE HUSBAND CALL ANY TIME AFTER BASIC?
 BEING SO NEW TO THIS CAN BE SCARY…..IT’S LIKE WALKING IN THE DARK, AND I AM NOT ONE TO BE UNPREPARED FOR THINGS.
 I LIKE TO SEE THE ROAD WHEN I AM DRIVING, AND THAT’S HOW I RELATE TO LIFE AS WELL.
 ANY HELP IS GREAT HELP IN MY EYES AND IS ALSO A BLESSING!